SrishtiD/Retail-Store-Analysis-Snowflake/README.md

 Step 3: Transform the data using SQL on Snowflake and load these tables.

-Step 4: Create views on top of these tables using SQL to answer the questions mentioned below.
+Step 4: Create views on top of these tables using SQL to answer the below questions.

-Step 5: Build visualizations using the views in Tableau to narrate the data story and recommend solution based on the insights.
+Step 5: Build visualizations using the views in Tableau to narrate the data story and recommend solutions based on the insights.

 Questions:

 An overall assessment of Stores.

-How are they performing compared to target?
+How are they performing compared to the target?
 Will they meet their 2014 target?

 Should either store be closed?
 Why or why not?